The second meeting of the New Jersey Cannabis Regulatory Commission (CRC) was held, focusing on third-party cannabis lab testing regulations.

 “Kudos to you and the team for the success of the medical marijuana program.
 You’ve done a lot of work to expand access for patients,” Houenou said.

-Brown explained they wanted to focus on medical testing standards to set up third-party labs.
+Brown explained they wanted to focus on medical testing standards to set up third-party cannabis labs.

 “Our formal regulations are under development,” Brown said, adding they’ve been under development to create infrastructure for the patient and, soon, consumer safety.